boydx/boydx.github.io/cv/README.md

 2006    “The Big South Fork Trail Guide.” map presentation, GIS Day University of Kentucky, November 15.

-2005    “Mapping Recreation with GPS, GIS, and Cartographic Art,” Department of Geography Colloquium Series.
+2005    “Mapping Recreation with GPS, GIS, and Cartographic Art,” University of Kentucky Department of Geography Colloquium Series.

 2004    “The Sheltowee Trace.”
 Kentucky GIS Annual Conference,   September  24-28.

 2002     “Animated Maps,” GIS Day University of Kentucky, November 14.

 2001     “outrageGIS mapping.”
 Southeastern Division of the Association of American Geographers annual conference, November 17-20.

+1998     “A Douglass Park Documentary Project.”
+University of Kentucky Department of Geography Colloquium Series.

 1996     “The Daily Aesthetic.”
 Southeastern Division of the Association of American Geographers annual conference.